-Scholarship students are selected in nationwide competitive examinations.
+Scholarship students are selected in nationwide competition based on SAT or ACT scores.
 The NROTC at Georgia Tech has no part in this selection although information about the scholarship program is available.

-The professor of naval science may annually nominate several college program students to the chief of naval personnel for a scholarship.
+The professor of naval science may annually nominate several college program students to the Chief of Naval Education and Training for a scholarship.
 To apply for the college program, a student must be enrolled at Georgia Tech or attending an accredited college or university in the near vicinity and be at least 17 and not over 21 years of age.
 Applicants are selected to fill the quota based on physical qualifications, interview by naval officers, score on SAT and high school record.
 Applicants for the college program should apply at the Naval Armory during the designated days of freshman orientation week for the fall quarter.